Quantumapple/Track-_isolation/CMSSW9/TrkIso/README.md

 How to run TrackIsolation code
 ==============================

 Running method of all codes is the same as submtting signal window code.
 But in PiXTRK code, BDT egamma ID of HGCAL is added.
-So someone who wants to run codes, he/she must use these variables: <br>
+So someone who wants to run codes, you must use these variables: <br>

 For signal sample: <br>
 <blockquote>